ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 ### TryDecrypt(Key, in Nonce, ReadOnlySpan<byte>, ReadOnlySpan<byte>, out byte[])

-Attempts to decrypt and authenticate the specified data using the specified key.
-If successful, the result is passed as an array of bytes to the caller.
+Attempts to decrypt and authenticate the specified ciphertext using the specified key, nonce, and associated data.
+If successful, the decrypted plaintext is passed as an array of bytes to the caller.

     public bool TryDecrypt(
         Key key,